Dr. Tom Nurmi

 Associate Professor of English

 Professor Nurmi's research examines the intersections of literature and environmental science in nineteenth-century America, particularly how developments in life and earth sciences (e.g., botany and geology) altered the trajectory of U.S. literary history.
-He recently co-edited the anthology Melville among the Philosophers (2017), featuring an afterword by Cornel West, and his first book examines the intersection of science, environmental ethics, and literary form in nineteenth-century America.
+He recently co-edited the anthology Melville among the Philosophers (2017), featuring an afterword by Cornel West, and his first book, Magnificent Decay: Melville and Ecology, is forthcoming from the University of Virginia Press in 2020.

 Office: LA 425